GIL-UNAM/SENT-COVID/README.md

 The SENT-COVID Spanish

 #  Corpus-SENT-COVID
 This repository contains information from the project to identify sentiments and emotions in tweets related to COVID-19.
-The Sentiments corpus and the Emotions corpus coincide in total number of tweets.
+The Polarity corpus and the Emotions corpus coincide in the total number of tweets.

 # Corpus General Information